-Post-procedure survey analysis showed that patients of both the groups had good treatment experiences, however the STA group had significantly better experience (P = 0.04).
+Post-procedure survey analysis showed that patients of both groups had good treatment experiences; however the STA group had a significantly better experience (P = 0.04).
 Both groups reported moderate levels of anxiety with no statistically significant difference between them (P = 0.2).
-Although the level of numbness achieved with STA was more, there was no significant difference among both the groups (P = 0.08).
-Patients of both the groups preferred to have the same method of injection in future, yet the preference was significantly higher for STA (P = 0.04) (Figure 3).
+Although the level of numbness achieved with STA was more, there was no significant difference between the groups (P = 0.08).
+Patients of both groups preferred to have the same method of injection in the future, yet the preference was significantly higher for STA (P = 0.04) (Figure 3).

 In the infiltration group, on electric pulp testing, three patients were responsive at 10 min, and one patient was responsive at 20 min.
 On the other hand, only two patients of the STA group were responsive at 10 min.